silentmatt/expr-eval/README.md

 The parser accepts a pretty basic grammar.
-Operators have the normal precidence — f(x,y,z) (function calls), ^ (exponentiation), \*, /, and % (multiplication, division, and remainder), and finally +, -, and || (addition, subtraction, and string concatenation) — and bind from left to right (yes, even exponentiation… it’s simpler that way).
+Operators have the normal precidence — f(x,y,z) (function calls), ^ (exponentiation), \*, /, and % (multiplication, division, and remainder), and finally +, -, and || (addition, subtraction, and string concatenation) — and bind from left to right.
+Exponentiation is also left to right associative; see **Bugs** below.

 There’s also a “,” (comma) operator that concatenates values into an array.
 It’s mostly useful for passing arguments to functions, since it doesn’t always